BB2ME #10 – How I choose to honor the fallen

 Riley overlooking the cliffs of Pointe du Hoc.

-Visiting the Normandy D-Day beaches is eye-opening
+Visiting the Normandy D-Day beaches is eye-opening.

-I have been to the Normandy D-Day beaches twice.
-The first time I was stationed in Germany back in the 1990s.
+I have been to the Normandy D-Day beaches twice—the first time I was stationed in Germany in the 1990s.
 The second time was a few years ago while vacationing in France.
 Both visits were remarkable.
 The area is beautiful, the local people are friendly, and the food is excellent.
 But, the best thing about this remote region of France is its history.
 The WWII sites are all well done.
 The US cemeteries are immaculate and tell the story of what happened here 75 years ago.
 It is a story we should never forget.

-Why I wrote this billboard
+Why I wrote this billboard about honor

-Visitor center plaque at Pointe du Hoc, Normandy France.
+Visitor center plaque at Pointe du Hoc, Normandy, France.

 1. Remember their heroic deeds